 2. Who the book is for

 The book is for anyone with an interest in owning a property – tenants, landlords and investors.
-It will particularly appeal to first time buyers, who typically find it so hard to get on the property ladder.
+However, it will particularly appeal to first time buyers because they typically find it so hard to get on the property ladder.

 If you own a property already, don’t think this book is not for you.
 I have had a few people say that to me.
 No, think about the people you know who have yet to buy their first property, especially younger people – the famed millennials: